 We have been able to use this method without any setting time, but if your mixture looks too soft at first, place it in the fridge for 10 minutes before tipping it out.

-Use a very large saucepan for melting the butter and marshmallows in.
-Once you add the cereal, you will need a fair bit of space to mix it through thoroughly.
+It's important to use a very large pot for melting the butter and marshmallows.
+When you add the cereal, you'll need ample space to mix it thoroughly.

 How to make the Rice Krispie cake - Quick summary

-- To make the first layer, melt the first portion of butter in a saucepan over a low heat.
+- To make the first layer, melt the first portion of butter (30g) in a saucepan over low heat.

 - Turn off the heat and remove the pan from the stove.
-Add the Rice Krispies to the melted marshmallows and stir through until every grain is covered.
+Add the Rice Krispies (200g) to the melted marshmallows and stir until every grain is coated.

-- Tip the mixture into the baking tin and push down with a spoon or spatula.
-Use a flat bottomed glass to smooth over the surface.
+- Tip the marshmallow mixture into the prepared pan and press it down firmly using a spoon or spatula.
+You can then use a flat-bottomed glass to smooth the surface and ensure it is evenly compacted.

 Ideas for decoration